rashlab/AI-Notes/README.md

 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/rashlab/AI-Notes/blob/main/Transformer/Transformer.ipynb)

+### **About**
-**about:** this notebook implements a mini-GPT model (tiny Shakespeare) I made while trying to understand Transformers, how and why they work so well.
+this notebook implements a mini-GPT model (tiny Shakespeare) I made while trying to understand Transformers, how and why they work so well.
 There is a long introductory section and plenty of notes added to the code, which is based entirely on Andrej Karpathy's [minGPT project](https://github.com/karpathy/minGPT).
 Thanks for that Andrej!

 * The model is trained on ~1 MB txt file of Shakespeare's writings, and after short training learns to generate new sonnets that, while nonsensical, resemble Shakespeare's style